 More info about the journey

-You'll need to complete the forms (request copies of these forms by emailing email@example.com ) and members of staff to sign agreeing to this.
+You'll need to complete the forms (request copies of these forms by emailing email@example.com ) and members of staff will need to sign agreeing to this.

 You'll need to explain to those members of staff their responsibilities and obligations relating to the sale of alcohol and the Licensing Act.